 Inhalation could be ideal as it provides rapid effects and has a high bioavailability rate.
 It might also benefit those who miss the physical act of smoking or vaping cannabis.
 The options include CBD vape products, smokable hemp flower, and concentrates for dabbing.

 Of course, inhaling anything has the potential to irritate the lungs.
 Therefore, it might be best to see this consumption method as a temporary way to wean oneself off cannabis.
 Otherwise, individuals may just be replacing one habit with another.

+For those who would prefer not to smoke or vape, there are alternative solutions.
+CBD capsules and edibles are now widely available.
 The downside here is that these products must travel through the digestive system and will take up to two hours to take effect.
 Therefore, it would be necessary to take them regularly throughout the day rather than on an ‘as required’ basis.

 Whichever method they choose to try, consumers should only purchase CBD products from reputable brands.
 While it may be tempting to find a cheap alternative, these products could contain little to no CBD.
 As a bare minimum, look for a company that publishes third-party lab reports confirming their cannabinoid content.

 CBD Oil for Cannabis Use Disorder: Final Thoughts

 Research suggests that CBD could be an effective treatment for cannabis use disorder.
 However, it also seems that the necessary dose is exceptionally high.
 This fact could make CBD therapy prohibitively expensive for many people.

 For some, it could be well worth the cost.
 That said, it is also essential to remember that everyone reacts to CBD differently, and it might not work in every case.
 Moreover, it is critical to be aware that, although CBD is relatively safe, it can cause some side effects.
 These include serious drug interactions, and so anyone taking other medications should consult a physician before use.